AyS-0908/GNews-Summarizer/README.md

   - Hardware details
 - The key can only be decrypted on the same device where it was configured
 - Even if your browser data is somehow accessed, the encrypted key is useless on other devices

+### API Key Recovery
+- Optional recovery PIN system for accessing your API key on new devices
+- Securely transfer your configuration when changing browsers or phones
+- No need to create new API keys when upgrading your device

 ### Security Benefits
 - Zero server dependency: No backend server needed